Who can prescribe naloxone (Narcan®)?

 For sample prescriptions, see http://www.prescribetoprevent.org/

-No, take-home naloxone is a widely-endorsed policy.
-In March 2012 the WA State Board of Pharmacy released a letter of support for take-home naloxone CDTAs.
+Take-home naloxone is a widely-endorsed policy.
+In March 2012 the Washington Pharmacy Quality Assurance Commission released a letter of support for take-home naloxone CDTAs.

-The American Medical Association and the American Public Health Association both have policies supporting availability of take-home naloxone:
+The American Medical Association, the American Public Health Association and the American Pharmacists Association have all endorsed policies to expand availability of take-home naloxone:

 This information made available by the UW Alcohol &